hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 This chapter is organized in three sections:
 1. The Core Terraform Workflow

-   - Review the benefits of the Core Terraform Workflow with Terraform Cloud
+   - Review the benefits of the Core Terraform Workflow with HCP Terraform

-2. Shared Resources in Terraform Cloud
+2. Shared Resources in HCP Terraform

    - Projects and Workspaces
    - Deployment State